Campbell University School of Pharmacy

-The Campbell University College of Pharmacy & Health Sciences is an American pharmacy school founded in 1985 by Dean Ronald Maddox and located in Buies Creek, North Carolina.
-The College is one of seven schools that compose Campbell University.
+The Campbell University College of Pharmacy & Health Sciences is the pharmacy school of Campbell University in Buies Creek, North Carolina.

+History

+Founded in 1985, the College is one of seven schools that compose Campbell University.
 In 2009, the school's name was changed to Campbell University College of Pharmacy and Health Sciences.

 The Campbell University College of Pharmacy & Health Sciences launched a physician assistant program in August 2011, a public health program in August 2012, a physical therapy program in January 2014, and an undergraduate nursing program in August 2014.
-A proposed doctor of occupational therapy program was announced in September 2014.

-Centers and Programs

-The College of Pharmacy and Health Sciences consists of four different centers that each have their respective programs.
-The four different centers are: the Drug Information Center, the Pharmaceutical Education & Research Center, Science Education Outreach, and the Wellness Institute.

-The Drug Information Center (DIC) was established in 1987 with a grant from GlaxoSmithKline.
-The director of the DIC is PharmD Connie Lee Barnes and the associate director is PharmD Valerie B. Clinard.
-The DIC provides experiential training for student pharmacists and a service to health care professionals.
-The DIC has many purposes to the CPHS like: